-• Inpatient Hospitalizations Per 1,000 People (lower rates are better).
-This measure reflects all inpatient hospitalizations (planned and unplanned) and is an observed rate derived with the
+• Inpatient Hospitalizations Per 1,000 People.
+This measure reflects all inpatient hospitalizations (planned and unplanned) and is an observed rate derived using the Johns

 &lt;sup>3 Erickson, N. (n.d.).
 What you need to know about the NYU emergency department visit algorithm.
 Inflight Health.
 Retrieved July 23, 2024, from https://inflighthealth.com/healthcare/what-you-need-to-know-about-the-nyu-emergency-department-visit-algorithm/